-The requirements cover individual sound absorbents and larger composite surfaces (> 10m2) with several sound absorbents.
+The requirements cov er individual sound absorbents and larger composite surfaces (> 10m ) with several sound absorbents.
 EN ISO 354:2003 Measurement of sound absorption in a reverberation room.
-Individual items are evaluated in accordance with the Swedish standard: ISO 20189:2019 Acoustics Screens, furniture and single objects intended for interior use Rating of sound absorption and sound reduction of elements based on laboratory measurements Larger surfaces (>10m2) made up of several sound absorbents should be evaluated in accordance with the Swedish and international standard: SS-EN ISO 11654:1997 Acoustics - Sound absorbents for use in buildings - Rating of sound absorption
+Individual items are ev valuated in accordance with the Swedish standard: ISO 20189:2019 Acoustics Screens, furniture and single objects intended for interior use Rating of sound absorption and sound reduction of elements based on laboratory measurements Larger surfaces (>10m international standard ) made up of several sound absorbents should be evaluated in accordance with the Swedish and I: SS-EN ISO Acoustics - Sound absorbents for use in buildings - Rating of sound absorption